gabriel-detassigny/reddit-wallpaper/README.md

 # Reddit Wallpaper

-Automatically set a wallpaper from reddit on your mac.
+Automatically set a wallpaper from reddit on your computer.

+This works on both Mac and Linux.

 ## Installation

 ### Ruby version

-This was tested using ruby 2.1.3p242
+You'll probably need a rather recent version of Ruby.
+I tested it with ruby 2.1 and 2.2 and it works fine.

 ### Dependencies